microsoft/0xDeCA10B/demo/README.md

 # Setup
 This section explains how to set up locally on Linux/WSL, alternatively, you can skip ahead and use a Docker image.

-The following steps are made for Linux and require `npm`.
-They do work in WSL.
+The following steps are made for Linux/WSL and require `npm` with `node` version 10.
+Other later versions of node might work too but some node-gyp issues occurred with version 14.

 Run
 ```bash